ephil-ai/ephil.ai/content/event/workshop-phil-llms/index.md

 ---
 type: event
-title: Hybrid Workshop on the Philosophy of Large Language models
+title: Hybrid Workshop on the Philosophy of Large Language Models

 event: ''
 event_url: ''